mojotech/bricks/README.md

     # put this inside RSpec's configure block to get access to
     # #build, #build!, #create and #create! in your specs
     config.include Bricks::DSL

+Finally, add a file to spec/support containing your builders.
+Call it whatever you'd like and make sure it gets loaded (rspec usually loads all .rb files under spec/support).

 Copyright
 ---------